 That is not to say that all governance is created equal and all managers benign.
 Just the opposite.
 Bad managers love power for the sake of power or try to selfishly extract as much out of others as possible.
 Good managers set up conditions within which their people naturally and spontaneously flourish productively.
 All managers have some coercive power over others, but the best managers use it sparingly and rely more on inspiration to motivate their people to follow the better angels of their natures.

 But even the worst governance is no worse than the absence of government because governance is leadership and people have always needed leadership to survive and prosper.
 Without governance it is impossible to accomplish complex creative production involving the coordination of multiple people.
 To give a trivial, yet ubiquitous example, consider the delivery of the mail.
 National mail delivery has stereotypically been performed by a government monopoly, and some governments are much more efficient at it than others, just like some corporations are managed better than others.
 Ironically, Scandinavian nations are usually considered more socialist than the US, but in Sweden and Denmark, private postal corporations compete to deliver mail and are efficiently regulated by the government instead of directly owned by the government.
 Regardless of whether mail is delivered by a government agency or a private corporation, the management issues are largely the same.
 Without hierarchy and management, there is no national mail service.
-Markets alone cannot provide it nor can individual men acting freely.
-Only bureaucracies led by masterminds with varying amounts of coercive power can deliver the mail anywhere in a nation within a few days for the tiny price of a stamp.
+Markets alone cannot provide it nor can individual men acting freely and independently of one another.
+Only bureaucracies led by masterminds with some amount of coercive power can deliver the mail anywhere in a nation within a few days for the tiny price of a stamp.
 That is another miracle if you stop to think about it.
 How much would you charge to deliver a letter across the country in less than a week?

 Now, in the absence of faith in governance — in the unawareness that leadership is necessary to help individuals naturally and miraculously cooperate to achieve ends that are greater than any one person — the individual might reach the erroneous conclusion that mail can be delivered without any governmental masterminding.
 That individual might become an anarchist.